Bird Mites in Houston-Area Homes

 Texas A&M’s Insects in the City program states it clearly: the most effective method for eliminating bird mite infestations is to control and remove any birds from the structure.
 Simply treating rooms for mites without controlling their source will not be effective.

-How The Critter Team Handles Bird Mite Problems
+How Bird Mite Problems Are Resolved

 Frequently Asked Questions